ual-cci/MSc-Coding-1/session7.md

 You should notice that the square functions create squares, not rectangles.

-1. Create a new called rectangle function that lets you specify the length of the sides independently.
+1. Create a new function called "rectangle function" or similar that lets you specify the length of the sides of the rectangle independently.

 If you are stuck, take a look at this: